huy/bash_vim_tmux_quickstart/react_redux.md

       mapDispatchToProps
     )(Link)

 Container component is a React pattern, that separates UI into presentational and container component to encourage reuse of presentational component.
-It seems to be similar to controler on MVC pattern.
+A container does data fetching and then renders its corresponding sub-component.
+That’s it.
+It seems to resemble controler in MVC pattern.

 **References**